gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

      # This is the section you should read
      #####################################

-     # Change this to update the upload size limit for your users
+     # Change this to allow your users to upload larger files.
+If
+     # you enable audio or video you will need to increase this.
+This
+     # is essentially a security setting to prevent *extremely* large
+     # files being uploaded.
+Example settings include 500m and 1g.
-     client_max_body_size 8m;
+     client_max_body_size 100m;

      # prevent attacks (someone uploading a .txt file that the browser
      # interprets as an HTML file, etc.)